KuaiYu715/Steps-Counts-Analysis/README.md

 * **Variable**:
 * initial dataset for [participant07](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/blob/main/Final%20product%20notebook/Final_dataset/Participant-07.csv),Second use dataset for [participant07_clean](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/blob/main/Final%20product%20notebook/Final_dataset/Participant07_clean.csv),Last dataset for [participant07_new](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/blob/main/Final%20product%20notebook/Final_dataset/Participant07_new.csv)

-   - The participant07 is my orginal dataset , and use it to run the whole data, which has column about date(Start&Finish) and steps count.
+   - The participant07 is my orginal dataset , and used it to run the whole data, which has column about date(Start&Finish) and steps count.

    - The participant07_new &participant_clean which are the dataset haven been clean and include date and steps, date are seprated into week-to-week form.